-This trip report corresponds to the Pego Marshes tour booked by Pete and his friends.
 It is 9:00 and I am picking up Pete, his wife and another nice couple from Denia.
-Five minutes after picking them, while we are driving down the hill, we hear the call of a Wryneck.
-We are in the middle of the migration!!.
+Five minutes after picking them, we drive down hill and hear the call of a Wryneck.

 I phone to my colleague Emilio who is ringing in the Marshes.
 He is one of the member of the ringing group I belong to.
-We (Pit-Roig Group) ring every day during August and September in order to study the post-breeding migration and the importance of the coastal wetlands in Spain.
-Emilio tells me that he has a Bluethroat and a Reed Warbler in his hands!, so we drive off to the ringing station.
+We (Pit-Roig Group) ring birds every day during August and September in order to study the post-breeding migration and the importance of the coastal wetlands in Spain.
+Emilio tells me that he has a Bluethroat and a Reed Warbler in his hands!
+So we drive off to the bird ringing station.

-After releasing both birds, we drive around the marshes watching interesting birds such as Hoopoe, Kingfisher, Kestrel, Common Sandpiper, lots of Whinchats, Ringed and Little Plover, Crested Lark, Stonechat, Fan-tailed and Great Reed Warbler, etc. The sun is up and temperatures are increasing, so we move to Pego to have some refreshments.
+After releasing the bird, we drive around the marshes watching interesting birds such as Hoopoe, Kingfisher, Common Sand, lots of Whinchats, Little ringed Plover, Crested Lark, Fan-tailed and Great Reed Warbler among other.
+The sun is up and temperatures are increasing, so we move to Pego to have some refreshments.

 After that, we drive to the Alcoy mountains in search of the Griffon Vultures and other forest species.
-We stop under a Aleppo Pine to have lunch.
-Up in the tree, short-toed Treecreeper, Coal and Crested Tit move around and a Song Thrush fly near us.
+Firstly, we stop under a Aleppo Pine to have lunch.
+Up in the tree we see a short-toed Treecreeper, Coal and Crested Tit flying around.

 Once we have finished our lunches, we go straight to the Griffon Vulture colony.
-It is midday and temperature climbs, perfect to watch this majestic raptors gliding over us.
-In the path that goes to the feeding station, Sardinian Warbler and Crossbills are seen.
+It is midday and temperature climbs, perfect to watch these majestic raptors gliding over us.
+After that, we take a stroll along the path that goes to the feeding station and see a Sardinian Warbler and a small flock of Crossbills.